resource-watch/api-infrastructure/README.md

 ### Creating the Instances.

-To create a Kuberentes Cluster on VM instances you need to do the following:
+To create a Kubernetes Cluster on VM instances you need to do the following:

 1. Be sure that you already have at least 3 VM instances (from now, Nodes)
 2. Enable a private network between them.
 If you are using Digital Ocean Droplets, you can do it when creating the instances.
 This should be